Freenove/Freenove_ESP32_S3_Display/docs/source/fnk0104/codes/xiaozhi/XiaoZhi_AI_Code.rst

 .. image:: ../_static/imgs/XiaoZhi_AI_Code/xiaozhi46.png
     :align: center

 Upon seeing the message 'Flash has finished.
-You can monitor your device with "ESP-IDF: Monitor command"', this indicates you have successfully uploaded XiaoZhi AI's firmware to the ESP32-S3 module.
+You can monitor your device with "ESP-IDF: Monitor command"', this indicates you have successfully uploaded XiaoZhi AI's firmware to the Freenove ESP32-S3 Display.

 .. image:: ../_static/imgs/XiaoZhi_AI_Code/xiaozhi47.png
     :align: center